gkrinker/VibeParse/log.md

 2024-06-15: Added tiktoken==0.6.0 to requirements.txt to fix ModuleNotFoundError during deployment on Render.com.

 2024-06-15: Added pygments, Pillow, and moviepy to requirements.txt to ensure all backend dependencies are included for deployment on Render.com.

+2024-06-15: Removed moviepy, Pillow, pygments, and all video-related code and routes since video generation is no longer supported in the project.